 I don’t have girls, but these Hatchimals are cute and would be a great Easter gift for younger girls.

 8. A Craft

 Like I wrote earlier, I like putting things in the baskets that provide fun, entertainment, and education.
 I like giving my kids crafts and projects to do because it allows them to be creative.
 And they are so proud of the things they create by themselves.
 Here are some Melissa and Doug crafts that have everything you need in the box!

 9. A Gardening Set

 Another option is giving your child a clay pot and seeds.
 You can put some paint and a paintbrush inside, and decorating the pot could be their craft/project.
-Put some seeds inside that would be something your child would enjoy growing – maybe their favorite fruit or vegetable or a pretty flower.
+Put some seeds inside that would be something your child would LOVE growing.
+Add their favorite fruit or vegetable or a pretty flower.

 Or, if they really love being outdoors and helping with gardening, you can get them a whole gardening set.
 This one is adorable!

 My boys love getting stuffed animals.
 Jase especially loves animals, and he picks a different one to cuddle with each night.
 Here’s a cute bunny from Melissa and Doug that would be perfect for Easter!